 1969 - Chattanooga is the Most Polluted City in the United States

-The Department of Health, Education and Welfare named Chattanooga the most polluted city in the nation.
-Chattanooga had a heavy industrial base, and in 1969, unregulated emissions from industries, railroads, and coal furnaces caused high concentrations of particulate matter.
+In 1969, the Department of Health, Education and Welfare named Chattanooga the most polluted city in the nation.
+Chattanooga had a heavy industrial base, and unregulated emissions from industries, railroads, and coal furnaces caused high concentrations of particulate matter.
 Chattanooga's topography compounded the problem by causing temperature inversions (during which cold air flows over the mountains into the valley and is trapped--with the pollution--by a layer of warm air).

 These factors, along with deteriorating scenic views and rising national claims of pollution-related sickness, prompted the citizens, government, and industrial leaders in Chattanooga and Hamilton County to take drastic measures.
 They proposed air pollution control regulations.
 These measures had been debated for years, but suddenly became a priority.